Search

 At this point, you might be curious to know what kind of thinker you happen to be?
 Are like one of the people who has the highest IQ?
 Or are there any signs of genius lurking in your mental life that you have yet to uncover?

-To find out, here are some suggested ways to explore how you think, or at least thinking types you tend to learn towards by default.
+To find out, here are some suggested ways to explore how you think, or at least discover which thinking types you lean towards by default.

 One: Explore Your Personality Type

-Although the whole notion of personality types is not without its controversy, researchers use it, often to great effect.
+Although the whole notion of personality types is not without its controversy, researchers use the concept, often to great effect.

 In this study, for example, researchers found that students with a higher amount of openness were better able to explore new kinds of knowledge.